 Changes in Bowel Habit

-For aging individuals grappling with hyperthyroidism, the digestive system becomes an unwitting participant in the chaos unfolding within their bodies.
+For people grappling with hyperthyroidism in aging, the digestive system becomes an unwitting participant in the chaos unfolding within their bodies.

 One of the notable gastrointestinal manifestations of this condition is the unwelcome arrival of frequent bowel movements or bouts of diarrhea.
 This sudden and uncontrollable urge to relieve the bowels can disrupt their daily routines and create a sense of unease and inconvenience.
 What was once a predictable and regular pattern now becomes unpredictable and erratic.